 Laravel was very good.
 We used it in our projects.
-Version 5 and 6 was good and we were able to run it on Google App Engine without any problems.
+Version 5 and 6 were good and we were able to run it on Google App Engine without any problems.
 Starting Laravel 7 we are having issues in making Laravel run on App Engine.
-The performance of Laravel is very slow even for pages that don’t connect to database.
-Our developers thought that the community documentation of Laravel on App Engine was official endorsement from Google Cloud.
+The performance of Laravel is very slow even for pages that don’t connect to the database.
+Our developers thought that the community documentation of Laravel on App Engine was an official endorsement from Google Cloud.

-The main limitation we are not able to solve as of now in Laravel 7 and above is the the views are getting precompiled and stored by Laravel framework on disk and this cannot be done on App Engine and hence each requests goes thru the same lifecycle again and again and takes longer.
+The main limitation we are not able to solve as of now in Laravel 7 and above is the views are getting precompiled and stored by Laravel framework on disk and this cannot be done on App Engine and hence each request goes thru the same lifecycle again and again and takes longer.
 The PHP itself we feel is tough to work with compared to modern languages.

-We are moving to Python and the main reason is that Django framework has been officially supported by Google App Engine more than 7 years.
+We are moving to Python and the main reason is that the Django framework has been officially supported by Google App Engine for more than 7 years.
 This is the deciding factor for us.
 Right from day one our target was to develop applications that run on Google Cloud.
 Django framework is awesome and it is very promising to develop complex applications and backends for mobile applications.

 We are evaluating Django on App Engine for further optimizations and its integration with other Google Cloud services.
 So far it is promising.
-Google has also provided official documentation on how to run Django on App Engine, Compute Engine, Kubernetes and Cloud Run.
+Google has also provided official documentation on how to run Django on App Engine, Compute Engine, Kubernetes, and Cloud Run.
 You can read them here.

 We are very excited about this new possibility and hope to help our clients develop solutions using Django that run economically on Google Cloud.
 Let us know your thoughts on this and share your experience.